 Tampering with Evidence in Texas

-If you’ve been following the news lately, you may have seen that former USA Gymnastics president Steve Penny was indicted for tampering with evidence in Texas stemming from allegations he ordered the removal of documents from a training center during an investigation.
-And last month, a Tarrant County man was found guilty of capital murder and tampering with evidence for killing a man and burying his body.
+If you followed the news last year, you may have seen that former USA Gymnastics president Steve Penny was indicted in September 2018 for tampering with evidence in Texas, stemming from allegations he ordered the removal of documents from a training center during an investigation.
+And a month after that, a Tarrant County man was found guilty of capital murder and tampering with evidence for killing a man and burying his body.
 While the cases are vastly different, they illustrate how the tampering statute can be applied.
 Tampering with evidence is actually a fairly common charge that can include the following examples:

 - Throwing away or trying to dispose of drugs when police make contact;

 - Eating or swallowing contraband when police approach;

 - Disposing of a weapon after a crime;